chains-project/GoSurf/attack_vectors/README.md

 }()
 ```

-N.B.
-Importing a package with an underscore prefix prevents Go from automatically removing unused dependencies.
+*N.B.* Importing a package with an underscore prefix prevents Go from automatically removing unused dependencies.
 This ensures that even if the package is not directly used in the code, its init() function or any anonymous functions assigned to global variables will still be executed.

 - **Capslock Outcome**: <span style="color:green">*NO FALSE NEGATIVE*</span>

 - **Details**: Identifies the real capability within the method.

-### [R2] Insert code in constructors methods [Applicable in Go]
+### [R2] Insert code in constructors methods [Applicable in Go] [[POC]](https://github.com/chains-project/capslock-analysis/tree/main/limitations/3_constructor)
 Attackers may target constructor methods as suitable places to insert malicious code because those functions are frequently used in the code to create instances of a struct.
 While Go doesn't have traditional constructors, developers often define and use common functions as "constructor" functions to initialize structs.